-Sole designer across six product verticals in a Manufacturing Execution System used by 130+ apparel factories across 8 countries — including India, Bangladesh, Vietnam, and Indonesia.
+Sole designer across six product verticals in a Manufacturing Execution System used by 130+ apparel factories across 8 countries (India, Bangladesh, Vietnam, and Indonesia, among others).
 Led end-to-end design from research through shipped product, covering ~20 million articles per month.
 Built and maintained the design system.
 Worked directly with founders and engineering on 0→1 product development across mobile, desktop, and kiosk environments.

 Worked on MES software for high-density, data-heavy factory environments.
 Focused on information hierarchy and interaction patterns for desktop and mobile interfaces used daily on production floors across Southeast Asia.

 Born and raised in Hyderabad.
-Studied Human-Centered Design at Srishti and learned the rest through shipping real things.
+Studied Human-Centered Design at Srishti Institute of Art, Design and Technology in Bangalore and learned the rest by shipping real things.

 Be curious,